Quantum Codes from Group Codes: Acknowledgment

 \section{Acknowledgment}

-T. Bag's work is funded by the European Research Council (ERC Grant AlgoQIP, Agreement No. 851716).
-T. Bag also acknowledges support from a government grant administered by the Agence Nationale de la Recherche under the Plan France 2030, reference ANR-22-PETQ-0006.
-D. Panario was funded by the Natural Sciences and Engineering Research Council of Canada (NSERC), reference number RPGIN-2018-05328.
-K. Abdukhalikov is supported by the UAEU Grant G00004233.
+Part of this work was carried out while T. Bag was with Inria, ENS de Lyon, and supported by the European Research Council (ERC Grant AlgoQIP, Agreement No.\ 851716) and by the Agence Nationale de la Recherche (ANR) under the France 2030 program, grant ANR-22-PETQ-0006.
+D. Panario was funded by the Natural Sciences and Engineering Research Council of Canada (NSERC), reference number RPGIN-2024-05341.
+The authors thank Prof.\ Markus Grassl for his valuable suggestions, which helped improve this paper, and the reviewers and editor for their constructive feedback.